 I honestly hate cleaning, but I’m noticing how much dirt can affect my mental state.
 Depending on how much space you have, you might want to clean more often than others.
 For me, it’s having one day of the week to tackle the dust.

 Create work boundaries

 This is especially important for the self-employed, but it can apply wherever you work.
 Be strict with the times that you make yourself available to your boss and coworkers.
 Turn email notifications off on your phone after work.
 Better yet, don’t link your work email to your phone in the first place.

 Remember that no is a full sentence.
 You don’t have to justify your decisions to anyone.
 If you don’t want to do something, stand your ground and make sure your needs are being met first.
 If you’re ready to stop over-committing yourself, check out this post.

 Give yourself permission to relax

 It’s hard, right?
 But it’s so important to value your downtime and take advantage of it when you can.
 Make sure you’re maintaining a good balance between productivity and rest.
 Here’s how to make the most of your downtime when you get it.

-Did this post give you some ideas to refresh your life?
-I hope you’re feeling inspired to let go of burn out and find more balance every day.
-I’d love to know which # you love the most!
+Did this post give you some ideas to nourish your mind, body, and soul?
+I hope you’re feeling inspired to let go of burnout and find more balance every day.
+I’d love to know which one you love the most!
 Leave a comment below and let me know your favorite tip.